LethalCompanyCommunity/ModdingWiki/docs/user-guide/charting/creating-charts.md

 ![Multiple Slide Note Example](../docs/files/slide2.png)

 ## Converting Midi to Map File

+?> There are two Midi converters available besides Midi2TromboneChamp!
+<br>Since they're still in beta, **they may have bugs**, so this guide is still written for Midi2TromboneChamp.
+<br>The process for these new converters is similar enough that this guide should still be usable.
+<br>If you want to try a more up-to-date conversion program, feel free to give a new converter a try:
+<br><br>[Midi2TromboneChamp (Unity Version)](https://nyxtheshield.github.io/Midi2TromboneChamp/) - a unity-based sequel to Midi2TromboneChamp.
+<br>[Trombone Champ Chart Converter](https://rshieldsprojects.github.io/projects/tccc/) - a web-based alternative with new features.

 1. Go to <https://github.com/NyxTheShield/Midi2TromboneChamp/releases/latest> and click `Midi2TromboneChamp.exe` to download it.